2007 Regular Session

-BE IT FURTHER RESOLVED, That a copy of this resolution shall be transmitted to each member of the delegation of the State of Mississippi in the Congress of the United States and to members of the Capital Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Judge Anderson and to the members of the Capitol Press Corps.